How do you tell the story of the struggle by climbers to survive an ascent of Everest’s Death Zone?

 He recounted one telling experience with Josh Brolin (who plays climber Beck Weathers), while visiting Prof Mike Tipton’s Extreme Environments Laboratory at the University of Portsmouth, which gave him a vivid insight into the mental challenges the climbers faced.

-Watch IMAX: Everest 3D (12A) from Friday 18 September on the biggest screen in the region and experience it in our newly upgraded IMAX theatre with our state-of-the-art digital projection and improved seating.
+Watch IMAX: Everest 3D (12A) from Friday 18 September 2015 on the biggest screen in the region and experience it in our newly upgraded IMAX theatre, featuring state-of-the-art digital projection and improved seating.